The HyperTexts

 her family from life’s tattered book.

-I cannot meet her eyes again.
+I cannot meet her eyes again

-I stand one with the shadow men.
+for I now stand one with the shadow men.

 The Least of These

-Here lies a child of the Holocaust.
+Here lies a child of the Holocaust

-"Dearly Beloved," her white marker reads,
+"Dearly Beloved," her marker reads,

 but this is her end.
 She lies among weeds

-more somber than widows’ six feet from the sun.
+more somber than widows’, six feet from the sun.

 The war profiteer, or the peaceable dove?

-"Made in America," this Cruise Line said:
+"Made in America," her Cruise Line said:

-now Palestine’s dove lies here—cold, shattered, dead.
+now a tender dove lies here—cold, shattered, dead.

 Here lie her pieces.
 Friend, read them, and weep.

-Stand firmly for justice, or lie in your sleep.
+Stand firmly for justice, or lie, in your sleep.

 Lines for a Palestinian Mother and Child

-I swear her eyes were gentle . . . that she was
+I swear her eyes were gentle … that she was

 a child herself, although she bore a child